campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-07-14-16-57-47
+- Updated SalesItems to revert recColFormattingTags back to simply returning tags as needed.

 2025-07-14-16-11-08
 - Updated SalesItems to split recColFormattingTags into recColFormattingTags, recColFormattingColNameA, recColFormattingDo.
 This was done so recSaveAfterJS can auto format the columns with formatting.